An introduction to human grooming

 When you groom, try to vary your habits and alternate the fingers you use.

-You generally want to work with your most sensitive digit, but for orientation, strength and fatigue reasons, you may get better results by using another one.
+You generally want to work with your most sensitive digit, but due to its orientation, strength, or fatigue, you might get better results using a different finger.

 Some fingers are stronger than others.